shellspec/shellspec/docs/references.md

 When run command <COMMAND> [ARGUMENTS...]
 ```

+Run an external command explicitly.
+The external command does not have to be a shell script.
+Even shell scripts are processed as external commands (respect shebang), so it not covered by coverage.

 #### `When run script`

 ```sh
 When run script <SCRIPT> [ARGUMENTS...]
 ```

+Run the external shell script in the same shell as the currently running shell.

 #### `When run source`

 ```sh
 When run source <SCRIPT> [ARGUMENTS...]
 ```

+This is similar to the `run script`, but simulate the running of shell
+script with `.` command instead of running directly.

+The advantage over `run script` is that you can use `Intercept` to intercept
+at any point in the external shell script.
+This is useful for preparation testing and mocking with shell functions.

 #### Comparison